Manufacturers of

 Their Catalog

-6 photos - Ebay
+that includes 6 photos from the manual - Ebay

 A Storybook for the